 The Borough also participates in a deferred compensation plan under Section 457 of the Internal Revenue Code.
 The Borough has delegated the authority to administer and manage plan assets to Hartford Life Insurance Company.
 Refer to the plan document for a detail description of plan benefits.
 This plan is offered to all non-uniformed employees of the Borough.
 Participants may elect to contribute to the Plan a percentage of compensation as defined in the Plan.
 Deferrals may not exceed the dollar limit that is set by law.
-The Borough contributed \$13,946 to this plan in 2017.
+The Borough contributed \$-0- to this plan in 2018.
+An independent 457 Plan is maintained for one separated employee who is taking withdrawals.
+No further additions may be made to this plan.